 The New World Chorale was founded in 1999 by Holly MacEwen Krafka and John Zielinski with the mission of performing the best choral music and the goal of performing with many of the finest orchestras in New England.
-NWC’s membership comprises some of the Boston area’s most experienced choral singers and soloists who have performed both locally and internationally with the world’s major orchestras.
+NWC is engaged by local orchestras and other ensembles to provide needed choral forces for works that require a strong and experienced symphonic chorus.
+NWC’s members include some of the Boston area’s most experienced choral singers and soloists who have performed both locally and internationally with the world’s major orchestras, especially with the Tanglewood Festival Chorus and the Boston Symphony Orchestra.
+Most orchestras cannot manage to maintain a dedicated chorus of their own, so NWC makes it possible for these fine groups to perform the most ambitious orchestral-choral repertoire with assurance of maintaining the highest artistic standards.

 - Boston Ballet’s production of Third Symphony of Gustav Mahler: A Ballet by John Neumeier, which was the first production of this ballet by a North American company since Neumeier’s Hamburg Ballet made it a signature work in 1975 (October 2015)